 2) Besides Berserk (and, well, being evil), no listed trait demands instant murder rage.
 The scariest demon kids (add Sadism?) just want to play “games”.
 Like hide and shriek.

 4) A berserk ‘child might readily and gleefully stab itself as a glorious way to take out victims.
-(Disarming removes this danger, as Berserk means it reverts to punching/biting, not rearmament.)
+(Disarming the ‘child removes this danger, as Berserk means it switches to punching/biting rather than rearm itself.)

 5) There should be something valuable delvers can extract from an immobilized ‘child.
 Roll vs DX-based Surgery to get it out safely (failure = boom).